randm-ch/units-of-information/README.md

 This class is immutable, meaning you can not change the internal state once it's set.
 You're only able to get the value back in the unit you want.

-Because the class implements `Serializable` it can be stored to and retrieved from any kind of ORM quite easily.

 While the `amount` is self explanatory, it may not be so clear what number should be passed as `unit`.
 Here the predefined Units come into play.
 Let's assume you want to represent 2.5 Kilobytes.

     // Java